arduino/help-center-content/content/Education and Kits/Registration/Register-an-Arduino-Education-Kit.md

 ---

+> [!IMPORTANT]
+> To share access to the kit, it needs to be added to a shared space.
+>
+> If you need to transfer after it's been added to a space, please [contact us](https://www.arduino.cc/en/contact-us/).

 1. Go to [app.arduino.cc/registration](https://app.arduino.cc/registration)[^1].

    [^1]: You can also access this page anywhere on arduino.cc by selecting _![Arduino account symbol.](img/symbol_profile.png) > My Courses_ and clicking the **"Register Kit"** button.